 Visit https://myaccount.google.com/security, click the expansion arrow to the right of “2-Step Verification”, and then log in with your firstname.lastname@example.org account.

 Inside the 2-Step Verification section you will see an option for backup codes, as well as an option to update your phone number.
 Click the expansion arrow on the right to view and print your backup codes.

 After regaining access to your mail by using a backup code, you must now update 2-factor authentication with the new phone number.

 Is this mandatory for everyone at Southeastern?

-When 2-Step Verification is deployed for your administrative unit per the schedule, you will have 2 weeks to enroll.
-Each time you log in, you'll see a reminder to enroll by the specified date.
-After that date, you will not be able to log in to your Google account if you have not enrolled in 2-Step.
+2-Step Verification will be fully deployed soon and it will be mandatory at that time.
+Each time you log in, you'll see a reminder to enroll.
+After the deployment date, you will not be able to log in to your Google account if you have not enrolled in 2-Step.

 Where can I obtain more information about this?